GenomicsAotearoa/hts_workshop_mpi/docs/level2/11_shell_manipulation.md

 !!! question "Exercise"

     1. Search for the sequence `GNATNACCACTTCC` in the `SRR098026.fastq` file.
-Have your search return all matching lines and the name (or identifier) for each sequence that contains a match.
+Have your search return all matching lines, the name (or identifier) for each sequence that contains a match, and the line number for each line returned.

     ??? circle-check "Solution"

         !!! terminal "code"

             ```bash
-            grep -B1 GNATNACCACTTCC SRR098026.fastq
+            grep -B1 -n GNATNACCACTTCC SRR098026.fastq
             ```

         ??? success "Output"

             ```
-            @SRR098026.245 HWUSI-EAS1599_1:2:1:2:801 length=35
+            977-@SRR098026.245 HWUSI-EAS1599_1:2:1:2:801 length=35
-            GNATNACCACTTCCAGTGCTGANNNNNNNGGGATG
+            978:GNATNACCACTTCCAGTGCTGANNNNNNNGGGATG
             ```

     2. Search for the sequence `AAGTT` in both fastq files (use `*.fastq` as your file name).
 Have your search return all matching lines and the name (or identifier) for each sequence that contains a match.